sanyuan0704/island.js/docs/en/guide/spa-vs-mpa.md

 MPA and SPA are two different ways to build web applications.

-`A Multi-Page Application(MPA)` is a web application that loads multiple HTML pages from server.Each page is independent of each other and has its own URL.
-When you click the link to navigate to another page, the browser will send a request to the server and load the new page.For example, the traditional template technology like in JSP、Python Django、PHP Laravel and so on are all MPA framework.
+`A Multi-Page Application(MPA)` is a web application that loads multiple HTML pages from server.
+Each page is independent of each other and has its own URL.
+When you click the link to navigate to another page, the browser will send a request to the server and load the new page.
+For example, the traditional template technology like in JSP、Python Django、PHP Laravel and so on are all MPA framework.

 `A Single-Page Application(SPA)` is a web application that loads a single HTML page that loads in the user's browser and renders HTML locally.The page is loaded once and then dynamically updated via JavaScript as the user interacts with the app.
 For example, Next.js, Nuxt、CRA(create-react-app) are all SPA framework.

-Fortunately, Island.js support both MPA and SPA architecture.But how do we choose between them?
+Fortunately, Island.js support both MPA and SPA architecture.
+But how do we choose between them?
 Let's take a look at the pros and cons of each.

 ## Comparison

 ### Performance

-In MPA, the server will response the complete HTML page to browser, but SPA need to execute javascript to render the page.So first load performance of page in MPA is better than SPA, which is important for a content-focused website.
+In MPA, the server will response the complete HTML page to browser, but SPA need to execute javascript to render the page.
+So first load performance of page in MPA is better than SPA, which is important for a content-focused website.

 However, on the other hand, SPA has a better performance and experience on subsequent page loads.
-Because SPA only need to dynamically load the part of the page, instead of a whole page.And also, SPA won't reload the page when you navigate to another page, which is more friendly to the user.
+Because SPA only need to dynamically load the part of the page, instead of a whole page.
+And also, SPA won't reload the page when you navigate to another page, which is more friendly to the user.

 ### SEO